paigematheson14/genome-assembly-calliphora/README.md

 # 12. Remove haplotigs and contig overlaps using purge_dups

 **1. First align the fastq files to the fasta sequences to generate .paf files.**
 Make a folder for each sample and do the code in those folders.
 I was doing it all in one big conglomerate folder and it kept overlapping and creating problems lol.
+I would recommend completing all of the steps for each sample one at a time rather than doing each step for each sample at the same time (i.e., do all the steps for sample one and then all the steps for sample 2).

 ```
 #!/bin/bash -e